BuidlGuidl/eth-tech-tree-challenges-old/README.md

-# Template For Challenge - ETH Tech Tree
+# 🎁 Token Voting Delegation - ETH Tech Tree
-*--Change the above "Template For Challenge" to the challenge name--* *--Add a paragraph sized story that pulls in the challenger to their mission--*

-*--End of story section--*
+In this challenge, you will build a governance system that includes both a governance token and a governance contract.
+Token holders will be able to delegate their votes to another address, and those with sufficient tokens will be able to create and vote on proposals.
+This will provide a comprehensive understanding of governance models in blockchain projects.

 ## Contents
 - [Requirements](#requirements)